vl4ds/Documentation/smartapp-developers-guide/devices.rst

 The above example will allow the user to select any device that supports the presence sensor capability.
 This could be a mobile phone, or a `SmartSense presence sensor <https://shop.smartthings.com/#!/products/smartsense-presence>`__.
 We don't care about the specific device - we just declare we want a device that supports the presence sensor capability.

-You can refer to the `Capabilities Reference <https://graph.api.smartthings.com/ide/doc/capabilities>`__ for information on all the supported capabilities.
+You can refer to the :ref:`capabilities_taxonomy` for information on all the supported capabilities.
 The "Preferences Reference" column tells you what to use in your preferences for a given capability.

 Interacting with Devices
 ------------------------